F. L. Lucas: Bletchley Park

 Other Lucas papers ranged from practical suggestions, such as the proposal that the Salonica-Athens railway be cut in the Oeta gorges viaducts (carried out in Operation Harling), to psychological overviews later in the war, like 'Hitler as seen by Source' [:through decodes] and 'German Morale as seen by Source' (his old special subject from 1918 Intelligence Corps days).

 He also wrote confidential Special Reports for the Bletchley Park Director-General, one on Second Front rumours in German signals, and another, with Peter Calvocoressi, in late 1944 on Ultra and the failure of Allied intelligence to foresee the German counter-offensive through the Ardennes in December 1944.
 Lucas and Calvocoressi concluded "the costly reverse might have been avoided if Ultra had been more carefully considered".
 For its part, Hut 3 had grown "shy of going beyond its job of amending and explaining German messages", believing that "drawing broad conclusions was for the intelligence staff at SHAEF, who had information from all sources", including aerial reconnaissance.
 E. J. N. Rose, head Air Adviser in Hut 3, read the paper at the time and described it in 1998 as "an extremely good report" that "showed the failure of intelligence at SHAEF and at the Air Ministry".
 The report is not known to have survived.
 It was probably the "Top Secret [intelligence] digest", a post-mortem on that failure, referred to by General Strong (1968), "both record-copies of which were destroyed".
+(A report by "C", the Chief of the Secret Intelligence Service, On indications of German December 1944 counter-offensive in Ardennes, derived from ULTRA material, submitted to DMI by C, issued 28 December 1944, is held in the UK National Archives as file HW 13/45; Calvocoressi, however, who knew Bennett's 1979 book and General Strong's claim, stated in 2001 that the Lucas-Calvocoressi report was not.)
 Lucas and Calvocoressi "expected heads to roll at Eisenhower's HQ, but they did no more than wobble".

 The most "exciting" work he did at Bletchley Park, he recalled, was handling operational signals on Axis convoys to North Africa from July 1941 and deducing convoys' routes using decrypts, maps, pins and pieces of string.
 The high standards of accuracy and clarity that prevailed in Hut 3, his chief maintained, were "largely due to [Lucas's] being such a stickler" for them.

 In out-of-hut hours Major Lucas was Officer Commanding the Bletchley Park Home Guard, a "rabble of egg-heads" that he turned, contrary to stereotype, into an efficient unit that outwitted the local regular forces in military exercises.
-He also arranged the digging of defence positions "to give the code-breakers time to destroy their papers" should Bletchley Park come under attack.
+He arranged the digging of defence positions to give code-breakers time to destroy papers should Bletchley Park come under attack.
 From June 1945 to the end of the War he was head of the Hut 3 History Section, compiling a 'History of Hut 3', now documents HW3/119 and HW3/120 in the National Archives.
 He was awarded the OBE in 1946 for his wartime work.